Before

 Bastion-free connectivity

-Python Notebooks natively integrated
+Python notebooks natively integrated

 Data science workflows sit inside the same environment as SQL and conversational analytics - no separate toolchain, no context switching.